Definable tree property for uncountable regular cardinals: Introduction

 \section{Introduction}

-In this paper we study the definable version of Magidor's question on tree property.
-Recall that tree property at $\kappa$ is the assertion ``there are no $\kappa$-Aronszajn trees''.
-A question of Magidor asks if it is consistent that tree property holds at all regular cardinals greater than $\aleph_1$, and despite of many results which are obtained around it, it seems we are very far from solving it.
-In this paper we consider the definable version of this question, and give a complete solution to it.
+This paper is dedicated to the exploration of Magidor's problem, which has been reformulated for the definable tree property.
+Recall that, for a cardinal $\kappa$, the \emph{tree property} at $\kappa$ asserts the absence of $\kappa$-Aronszajn trees; where a $\kappa$-Aronszajn tree is a tree of height $\kappa$ in which all levels have size less than $\kappa$ and all branches have height less than $\kappa$.
+Magidor's query revolves around the consistency of the tree property being applicable to all regular cardinals greater than $\aleph_1$.
+Despite the numerous research efforts in this area, it seems we are very far from solving it.
+Within this paper, we undertake the redefined version of Magidor's problem, focusing on the definable tree property, and present a comprehensive solution to it.

-For a regular cardinal $\kappa,$ let definable tree property at $\kappa$, denoted $\DTP(\kappa)$, be the assertion ``any $\kappa$-tree definable in the structure $(H(\kappa), \in)$ has a cofinal branch''.
-In \cite{leshem}, it is proved that if $\kappa$ is regular and $\lambda > \kappa$ is a $\Pi^1_1$-reflecting cardinal, then in the generic extension by the Levy collapse $\Col(\kappa, < \lambda)$, $\DTP(\lambda)$ holds.
-In \cite{daghighi-pourmahdian}, this result is extended to get definable tree property at successor of all regular cardinals.
+For a regular cardinal $\kappa$, let the definable tree property at $\kappa$, denoted $\DTP(\kappa)$, be the assertion ``any $\kappa$-tree definable in the structure $(H(\kappa), \in)$ has a cofinal branch''.
+In \cite{leshem}, it is proved that if $\kappa$ is regular and $\lambda > \kappa$ is a $\Pi^1_1$-reflecting cardinal, then in the generic extension by the Levy collapse $\mathrm{Col}(\kappa, < \lambda)$, $\DTP(\lambda)$ holds.
+In \cite{daghighi-pourmahdian}, this result is extended to get the definable tree property at successor of all regular cardinals.

+Building upon the findings in \cite{daghighi-pourmahdian} and \cite{leshem}, we proceed to establish a global consistency result.
+This involves building a model of $\ZFC$ wherein the definable tree property is true for all uncountable regular cardinals.
+Our result not only resolves an inquiry posed in \cite{daghighi-pourmahdian} but also furnishes a response to the definable version of Magidor's question.